chase-seibert/blog/_drafts/laying-someone-off.md

 types of conversations later.

 Again, you may not have a lot of time to prepare.
-I suggest you use this time to role play the termination conversation with someone else.
+I suggest you use this time to role-play the termination conversation with someone else.
 If you have an HR buddy, that would be good.
 An experienced manager who is also in the loop would be good, too.
 Have them ask you hard questions as the employee.
 You're probably worried about how the real employee will take it.
 It's not going to be as bad